humanitec/about/docs/roadmap.md

 Humanitec is sitting on a large amount of data and so has the potential to provide valuable insights about team performance.
 It would be relatively straightforward to measure time from “commit to production” for example.

 ## Past Quarters

+### Q3 2020

+#### Seamless Onboarding Experience

+Users wishing to try Humanitec should have a seamless onboarding experience.
+Providing full in-app support and guided tutorials will significantly shorten new users’ time-to-value and help them to get started faster.
+Additionally, one of the key activation points is connecting Humanitec to your own infrastructure, therefore it is essential to provide users a way to easily use packaged CI steps for major CI tools such as GitLab, GitHub, CircleCI, TravisCI, DroneCI, and Jenkins.

+#### Event-Driven Jobs

+It is often useful to be able to perform actions on events such as “new environment created”, “deployment completed”, or “environment deleted”.
+The actions could be as simple as posting a Slack message or as complex as running a suite of integration tests or initializing data.
+This feature covers running basic webhooks to enable things like Slack integration and running Kubernetes Jobs that can support things like running automated tests in an environment.

+#### Runtime Monitoring

+When running applications in production, monitoring is essential.
+With this feature, Humanitec will provide CPU, memory, and disk space statistics and will inform developers when these limits are reached.
+This allows for easier debugging and enables developers to make educated decisions while configuring their containers and replicas on Humanitec.
+Furthermore, Humanitec should provide the required integrations to most commonly used monitoring tools (e.g., Prometheus, Grafana, DataDog) to fully support development teams’ existing infrastructures.

+#### Humanitec CLI

+Many developers are not comfortable working with a GUI.
+At the same time, an API is hard to use for day-to-day deployments and application management.
+The Humanitec CLI will provide a middle ground between the API and the GUI.
+This feature is essential to pursue the API-first approach and provide full support to users that spend most of their time interacting with tools via their terminal.
+Using Humanitec CLI developers will be able to authenticate, create, and configure apps, deploy and manage environments, and much more.
+The CLI will also provide special functionality such as port forwarding into running applications or direct connection to managed databases.

 ### Q2 2020